 There are so many instances in relationships where connection is lost, or never even initiated, due to the increase in technology in our lives.
 We have cell phones, tablets, iPads, laptops, PS3’s.
 You can’t get away from it.

 How do you prevent cell phones from ruining your relationships?

 By creating connections!!!
 How do you connect with the people around you?

 - Vulnerability: Find ways to tell them you miss them when they spend time on their phone.
-These are the cutest cards and they gently open a pathway to a conversation.

 - Make every moment together count.
 Be fully present.